-In summary, available information from mechanistic in vitro and in silico studies as well as results from in vivo experiments show that 3-BC acts as an endocrine disruptor in fish most likely via an estrogenic and/or antiandrogenic mode of action.
-The observed antiprogesteronic effects suggest that there are further endocrine pathways 3-BC can interfere with.
-However, so far there is no evidence for a causal link between this mode of action and the observed effects in fish or further species.
-Additionally, there are potential indications from one study that 3-BC may be endocrine active via an estrogenic pathway in invertebrate species too, but no clear conclusion can be drawn due to the lack of precise knowledge about the endocrine system of invertebrates.
+In summary, available information from mechanistic in vitro and in silico studies as well as results from in vivo experiments show that 3-BC acts as an endocrine disruptor in fish via an estrogenic and/or antiandrogenic mode of action.
+The observed antiprogesteronic effects in vitro suggest that there are further endocrine pathways 3-BC can interfere with.
+Additionally, there are indications from one study which suggest that 3-BC may be endocrine active via an estrogenic pathway in invertebrate species too, but no clear conclusion can be drawn due to the lack of precise knowledge about the endocrine system of invertebrates.